traveltime-dev/traveltime-sdk-ruby/README.md

 * country: Return the results that are within the specified country.
 * transport: Transportation type (string) or Transportation object.
 * traveltime: Time limit.
+* with_distance: (Optional) If true, returns distances in addition to travel times.

 ```ruby
 origin = {